Introduction to widgets

 Widget and Player Support

-Please refer to the Widget Support section in the Supported devices capability comparison article.
+Please refer to the Widget Support section in the Media player support capability comparison article.

 When editing a widget, the tabs and property sections that are displayed in the Widget Properties window vary depending on the type of widget being edited.
 However, the APPEARANCE tab and the COMMON section are displayed for every widget type.
 Other sections below or above this section may vary based on the widget type.